syazsolo/linkedin/README.md

 [`reviewed.txt`](reviewed.txt)

 ## Mavericks
-You will do the task first.
+You will read the task first.